IbrahimTaibi/Tawa/readme AI.md

 - **New Message Notification:** Sent to chat participants for new messages
 - **Password Reset:** Sent to users requesting password reset with secure token

+## Push Notifications Implemented

+- **New Booking Notifications:** Sent to providers when customers book services
+- **Booking Status Updates:** Sent to customers when booking status changes
+- **New Message Notifications:** Sent to chat participants for new messages
+- **New Review Notifications:** Sent to providers when customers leave reviews
+- **Service Approval Notifications:** Sent to providers when services are approved
+- **Booking Reminders:** Scheduled reminders before bookings
+- **Admin Broadcasting:** Send notifications to all users or filtered groups
+- **User Preferences:** Granular control over notification types
+- **Rich Notifications:** Support for actions, icons, and deep linking

 ## What's ready?

 - Project structure, dependencies, .env, .gitignore